Charlevoix Emmet History ~ Honoring the Military

 Photo Below: "Smith-Hoover American Legion member Darrell Smith places a flag at the gravesite of Lt.
 George Stoneburner, a Civil War veteran, at Lakeview Cemetery."

-show a part of Lakeview Cemetery
+The three photos below show a part of Lakeview Cemetery

 located away from the main part of the cemetery.